thelearningcurvegr/thelearningcurvegr.github.io/tech.md

 * **For Youth Workers:** A scenario to practice conflict resolution with an angry teenager.
 * **For Volunteers:** A simulation to practice intake interviews with vulnerable beneficiaries, focusing on empathy and active listening.
 * **For Educators:** A safe space to practice handling disruptive classroom behavior or sensitive parent-teacher meetings.
+* **For Job Seekers**: An interview simulator that challenges candidates with tough questions and gives feedback on their professional communication

 ## Our Tech Stack
 We believe in privacy and control.
 We prioritize Open Source solutions and self-hosted environments (running on our own local servers and cloud containers).
 This means the tools we build for your project belong to you, not a subscription service that might disappear next year.